farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 - `oak/health`: Delivers health metrics for the Oak service, including publishing frequency.
 - `oak/calibration`: Streams the current calibration settings of the Oak device, ensuring the camera's accuracy.
-- `oak/disparity`: Provides the disparity data of the camera, which is crucial for depth perception and 3D mapping.
+- `oak/disparity`: Outputs the disparity image calculated from the left/right stereo images, used for depth perception and 3D mapping.
-- `oak/imu`: Streams 3-D accelerometer & gyroscope values, giving insights into the
-robot's orientation and movement.
+- `oak/imu`: Streams 3-D accelerometer & gyroscope values from the Oak camera's internal IMU, giving insights into the robot's orientation and movement.
 - `oak/left`: Outputs the feed from the stereo left camera of the Oak device.
 - `oak/right`: Outputs the feed from the stereo right camera of the Oak device.
 - `oak/rgb`: Streams the stereo RGB image from the Oak device, providing full-color